 The time needed to safely process low-acid foods in a boiling-water canner ranges from 7 to 11 hours...

-While pressure canning low-acid foods ranges from 15 to 100 minutes.
+While pressure canning low-acid foods range from 15 to 100 minutes.
 If you are inclined to boil something for 11 hours, keep in mind that the boil has to be maintained the entire time.
-Any interruption to the heat source (electricity goes out, gas flashes off, flame blown by wind) means you need to start start all over again.
+Any interruption to the heat source (electricity goes out, gas flashes off, flame blown by wind) means you need to start all over again.

 That’s a lot of time, fuel, water and worry that can easily be solved with a pressure canner – which will get the job done in minutes not hours.

 And, no, the USDA has not published non-pressure canning processing times for low-acid foods.
 So, if you insist on processing these foods without pressure – you’re on your own!

 See Also: Pressure Canning Processing Times Chart, hip pressure cooking